Funnels

 3. Event: UpgradeEvent

-You can break down the first step by the dimension of the A/B test to compare the conversion rate, in terms of sign ups and upgrades, for the Test arm and the Control arm.
+You can break down the first step by the experiment dimension to compare sign-up and upgrade conversion rates for the Test and Control groups.

-Multiple breakdowns can be added to each step or across different steps in the funnel, and you'll get a segment for each unique combination of payload field values and dimension arms.
+You can also add multiple breakdowns to a single step, or apply different breakdowns across steps.
+Hypertune will give you a segment for each unique combination of payload field values and experiment dimension arms.

 Derived fields